Table of Contents

 Local tracking phase

-3. Continuous tracking: The device locally calculates the 6DoF pose, and the virtual content follows the image movement in real-time.
+3. Continuous tracking: The device locally calculates the 6DoF pose, and virtual content follows the image movement in real-time.

-Benefits of hybrid usage
+Advantages of hybrid usage

 Compared to using cloud recognition alone, the hybrid mode performs better in the following aspects:

-• Reduced misrecognition probability
+• Reduced false recognition probability

 • Supports continuous tracking and interaction